NYC DOT has launched an interactive map for a selection of agency projects.

 DOT is proposing pedestrian congestion reduction and safety improvements along 7 Av between W 42 St and W 34 St. The project includes widening the western sidewalk with epoxied gravel, protected by a row of flexible delineators, planters, and granite blocks.
 Epoxied gravel curb extensions would be added at the southeast corners of 7 Av at W 40 St, W 38 St, and W 36 St. 9 split phase leading pedestrian intervals (Split-LPIs/Delayed Turns) would be added throughout the corridor.
 2 bus boarding islands would be added at bus stop locations to improve bus operations and reduce sidewalk crowding.
 In addition, a No Standing 7am-9am curb regulation would be added to the western curb to improve mobility during peak hours.

-7th Ave, W 42nd St – W 34th St Sidewalk Widening and Safety Improvements - presented to Manhattan CB 5 Transportation Committee in May 2017 (pdf)
+7th Ave, W 42nd St – W 34th St Sidewalk Widening and Safety Improvements - presented to Manhattan Community Board 5 Transportation Committee in May 2017 (pdf)

 Corporal Kennedy St/23rd Ave Pedestrian Project

 In response to numerous requests from the public, including Community Board 7 and elected officials, DOT is proposing pedestrian safety improvements along Corporal Kennedy Street and 23rd Ave between 26th Avenue and Bell Boulevard.
 The project area includes the intersection of Corporal Kennedy Street and 26th Avenue where DOT is proposing concrete curb extensions at the NE and SW corners, and the intersection of 211th Street and 23rd Avenue, where the DOT is proposing concrete curb extensions on both corners, pedestrian refuge islands, and an enhanced crossing.
 Wide parking lane lines are proposed along the corridor to help organize and calm traffic.